-John Brown University has a list of expectations that can be found in the JBU student handbook.
-Students' rights related to education records can be found in the JBU student handbook https://www.jbu.edu/student-handbook/student-expectations/
+John Brown University has a list of expectations or responsibilities for all students that can be found in the JBU student handbook.
+University describes students' rights related to education records that can be found in the JBU student handbook.

-Alcohol Abuse
+Abuse